Building A Moat-Worthy REIT Portfolio For Mom

 To begin, we whittled the list of SWANs down from 25 to 10, as the co-authors (to Why Moats Matter) remind us "finding great businesses at great prices is the holy grail of investing" and as value investors, we recognize that the key to successful investing is to purchase a stock at a discount to fair market value.
 Here's a snapshot of our Top 10 SWANs (for mom):

-We have written on all of these REITs within the last year or so, therefore we thought it would be helpful to provide a quick recap on each stock…
+We have written on all of these REITs within the last year or so; therefore, we thought it would be helpful to provide a quick recap on each stock.

 Omega Healthcare Investors (NYSE:OHI): Recent article HERE.